Blog Hero

 • Maintain a healthy diet: Age and family history aren’t avoidable, but adopting a healthy diet rich in vitamins and antioxidants can help prevent cataracts or slow their progression.
 Minerals, vitamins, and antioxidants play a role in reducing your risk of developing cataracts.
 Antioxidants, found in green leafy vegetables, nuts, and fruits, fight free radicals before they reach high enough levels to cause harm to the body.
 A healthy diet can also help in maintaining your weight.

-• Eye examinations: Another step in preventing cataracts are regular eye examinations.
+• Eye examinations: Another step in preventing cataracts is regular eye examinations.
 These can detect eye problems and early signs of cataract development.

 The recommendation is to have a yearly exam if you are over 40 or have any eye conditions.
 If you have diabetes, an annual complete dilated eye exam allows your eye doctor to examine the back of the eye.